Miltiadis Tentoglou: Career

 Tentoglou gained his first international experience at the age of 17, at the 2015 World Under-18 Championships in Athletics held in Cali, Colombia, where he placed fifth with a jump of 7.66 metres.

 In May 2016, he jumped 8.19 metres in Kalamata to break the Greek national U20 record.
 Two months later, he won the silver medal at the World U20 Championships in Bydgoszcz, Poland for a leap of 7.91 m, behind Cuban Maykel Massó (8.00 m).
 The following month, Tentoglou was one of the youngest members of Hellenic expedition at the Summer Olympics in Rio de Janeiro, where he was, however, eliminated in the qualifications (7.64 m).

 In June 2017, at the Greek Athletics Championships in Patras, Tentoglou improved his national U20 record by landing at 8.30 metres.
 In July, he went on to claim a gold at the European U20 Championships held in Grosseto, Italy, jumping 8.07 m.

-From that point, major titles kept piling up for Miltiadis, culminating in him winning the 2020 Summer Olympic crown in the Japan capital Tokyo, where he soared at 8.41 metres to win on countback over Cuba's Juan Miguel Echevarría, with Massó third at 8.21 m.
-He has won five consecutive European titles: at Berlin 2018, where he became the youngest Greek man to win a continental gold, at indoor Glasgow 2019, where he set a Greek indoor record, at indoor Toruń 2021, at Munich 2022, where he set a championship record in the process, and at indoor Istanbul 2023, where he became the first man in history to claim three successive long jump titles at the European Indoors.
+He won the 2020 Summer Olympic crown in the Japan capital Tokyo with jumps of 8.41 m and 8.15 m to win on tiebreaker over Cuba's Juan Miguel Echevarría, whose two best jumps were 8.41 m and 8.09 m, with Massó third at 8.21 m.
+Tentoglou has won five consecutive European titles: at Berlin 2018, where he became the youngest Greek man to win a continental gold, at indoor Glasgow 2019, where he set a Greek indoor record, at indoor Toruń 2021, at Munich 2022, where he set a championship record in the process, and at indoor Istanbul 2023, where he became the first man in history to claim three successive long jump titles at the European Indoors.
 Only Hans Baumgartner has also won three, but not straight, European indoor titles.

-In May 2021, at a meeting in Athens, Tentoglou landed at 8.60 metres, becoming the third-best European performer of all time, behind Robert Emmiyan and compatriot Louis Tsatoumas.
+In May 2021, at a meeting in Athens, Tentoglou landed at 8.60 metres, becoming the fourth-best European performer of all time, behind Robert Emmiyan, Sebastian Bayer and compatriot Louis Tsatoumas.

-At the 2022 World Indoor Championships held in Belgrade, Serbia, he improved his Greek indoor record with a jump of 8.55 metres to convincingly take the title.
-Tentoglou finished second at the World Championships in Eugene that year, however, with a leap of 8.32 m, behind China's Wang Jianan (8.36 m).
+At the 2022 World Indoor Championships held in Belgrade, Serbia, he improved his Greek indoor record with a jump of 8.55 metres to take the title.
+Tentoglou finished second at the World Championships in Eugene that year with a leap of 8.32 m, behind China's Wang Jianan (8.36 m).